x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-disputes.md

 really do want to be reasonable, and are probably not even aware that they're in your way.

-Module ecosystems are most vibrant and powerful when they are as self-directed as possible.
+package ecosystems are most vibrant and powerful when they are as self-directed as possible.
 If an admin one day deletes something you had worked on, then that is going to make most people quite upset, regardless of the justification.
 When humans solve their problems by